Mark Andrews Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Matchup vs. Los Angeles

-- In his two matchups against the Chargers, Andrews' 57 receiving yards average is 6.5 less than his over/under for Sunday's game (63.5).
+- Against the Chargers, Andrews has averaged 57 receiving yards per game in his two career matchups, 6.5 fewer than his over/under for Sunday's game.

-- Andrews, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Andrews has caught a touchdown pass against the Chargers once, but did not have multiple TDs in that game.

-- The Chargers are giving up 226.6 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The Chargers are conceding 226.6 passing yards per game this season, the NFL's seventh-ranked pass defense.

-- The Chargers' defense is 14th in the NFL, giving up 1.6 passing touchdowns per game.
+- The Chargers have given up eight touchdowns through the air (1.6 per game).
+They are 14th in the NFL in that category.

 Recent Performances

-- Against the Colts last week, Andrews was targeted 13 times and totaled 147 yards on 11 receptions while scoring two touchdowns.
+- In last week's matchup with the Colts, Andrews hauled in 11 passes for 147 yards and scored two touchdowns while being targeted 13 times.

-- Andrews has also tacked on 21 grabs for 323 yards and two touchdowns over his last three games.
-He was targeted 28 times and put up 107.7 receiving yards per game.
+- Andrews has contributed with 323 yards on 21 grabs and two touchdowns over his last three outings.
+He was targeted 28 times and averaged 107.7 receiving yards per game.

 Andrews' Baltimore Teammates